Recycling + Donation: Where Does It All Go?

 The Drop Off

-When you bring eligible athletic gear to a participating Nike store, we’ll recycle and donate it for you.
-Whether you’re making room in your closet or getting rid of clothes you’ll no longer wear, leaving it with us is an easy way to make sure what’s been worn goes unwasted.
+When you bring eligible athletic gear to a participating Nike store, we’ll inspect and then donate or recycle it for you based on its condition.
+Whether you’re making room in your closet or getting rid of items you no longer wear, leaving it with us is an easy way to make sure what’s been worn is responsibly managed.
+Read up on what we can and can’t accept.

 Getting It Sorted